 Further to the recommendations set out above, the panel records an 'issues log' as outlined earlier.
-The log includes issues which did not cause the death of the child but were identified as a potential risk factor or specific issue.
-Identifying these risk factors or issues surrounding the child's death enables follow up action to be taken with organisations or lead clinicians to promote good practice.
+The log includes issues which did not cause the death of the child but where it was identified that actions could be taken to improve services and support for families in the future or specific actions needed with an individual family.
+Identifying these potential risk factors or issues surrounding the child's death enables follow up action to be taken with organisations or lead clinicians to promote good practice.
 This in turn can potentially impact on the reduction of future child deaths.

-In 2016/17, a number of issues were highlighted as potential risk factors or issues.
+In 2017/18, a number of issues were highlighted as potential risk factors or issues.
 These are set out in the table below (Figure 1: Issues identified by CDOP), together with actions the Panel identified to address them.